 - The Horticulture Centre of the Pacific offers gardening workshops and access to demonstration gardens.

-- To minimize pesticide use, find tips on the City's website to prevent garden pests and encourage beneficial insects.
+- To minimize pesticide use, find tips on ways to prevent garden pests and encourage beneficial insects.

-- The Guide for Planting, Growing and Harvesting Fresh Produce to Reduce Health Risks, made available by the City of Vancouver and Vancouver Coastal Health, provides resources to prevent produce and soil contamination.
+- The Guide for Planting, Growing and Harvesting Fresh Produce to Reduce Health Risks (PDF) made available by the City of Vancouver and Vancouver Coastal Health, provides resources to prevent produce and soil contamination.

 - Public markets provide artisans and local growers the opportunity to promote and sell produce and handcrafted goods in a vibrant atmosphere.

 - Pollinators are a key component of a sustainable, resilient and biodiverse urban environment.
 Learn more about pollinators and how you can help pollinators here.